• Post author:

 Check Out: Best Long Range Scopes Under $1000

-This is where the benefits of variable magnification outweigh the benefits of unlimited eye relief for long-range applications.
+In such scenarios, you won't need the 1X setting, and it's not applicable.
+This is where the advantages of variable magnification become more significant than the benefits of unlimited eye relief, especially when dealing with long-range shooting applications.

 Read More: Best Red Dot Magnifier Scopes